Is paying an annual fee worth it?

 When is a credit card annual fee worth it?
 If a credit card’s rewards and perks offset the cost of the annual fee, signing up for an annual fee credit card can be a smart move.

 That said, an annual fee credit card only makes sense if you are able to take advantage of your credit card’s rewards and benefits.
-If you sign up for an annual fee credit card because you can earn 50,000 bonus miles if you spend $3,000 in the first three months, make sure you can put enough purchases on the card to earn your bonus—and make sure you can pay those purchases off.
+If you sign up for an annual fee credit card because you can earn a large bonus if you spend $3,000 in the first three months, make sure you can put enough purchases on the card to earn your bonus—and make sure you can pay those purchases off.
 Racking up credit card debt to earn a sign-up bonus is never a good idea.

 It’s also a good idea to ask yourself whether you’ll be able to use the extra perks and protections your annual fee credit card offers.
 If you don’t spend a lot of time in airports and hotels, for example, you might not want to pay a high annual fee for a credit card that offers airport lounge access and hotel status upgrades.
 On the other hand, an annual fee credit card that offers high cash back rewards could be exactly what you’re looking for.